echogarden-project/echogarden/docs/Technical.md

 # Technical overview and Q&A

-* Echogarden is written in TypeScript and targets the Node.js platform
+* Echogarden is written in TypeScript and targets the Node.js platform.
-* It uses ESM modules and latest ECMAScript and TypeScript features
+* It uses ESM modules and latest ECMAScript and TypeScript features.
 * It does not depend on essential binary executables.
 Instead, all of its engines either use pure JavaScript, WebAssembly, WASI, or the ONNX runtime (with some exceptions: the CLI does use executables, loaded from an expansion package, for the SoX tool [and `ffmpeg` as well], which is used only for audio playback and recording.
 This simplifies the installation and ensures a non-buggy version is used.
 Since SoX `v14.4.2` is broken on Windows, it bundles `v14.4.1`).
 * It does not depend on essential native modules requiring compilation with `node-gyp`.
-This greatly simplifies and ensures the success of the installation for end-users (the ONNX runtime bundles precompiled NAPI modules for all supported platforms - it doesn't require any compilation during installation)
+This greatly simplifies and ensures the success of the installation for end-users (the ONNX runtime bundles precompiled NAPI modules for all supported platforms - it doesn't require any compilation during installation).

 ## Package system